 Head over to the Dublin Writer’s Centre that hosts various talks and courses led by successful writers, all aimed at budding and experienced writers alike.
 Writers’ groups are also aplenty, and you’re sure to find one to suit you with a quick search on Meetup.

 If you fancy picking up a souvenir or simply browsing through a few novels, dedicate a few hours to The Winding Stair bookshop.
 This beautiful store is brimming with second-hand and new books, with a café to chill in afterwards.

 To truly immerse yourself in Dublin’s modern day literary scene, look no further than its festivals.
 The Dublin Book Festival (November) has it all, from poetry to short story workshops, and everything in between.
 This year’s events included Notes from the Margins – a discussion on the importance of a plurality of voices in contemporary poetry – some inspirational talks by the country’s emerging authors, literary walking tours, and much more.
 The Mountains to the Sea Festival (March), the International Literature Festival (May), and the Bloomsday Festival (June) are also worth adding to the calendar.

-(First published on Zafigo.com on December 26 2017.
-Available online at: http://zafigo.com/stories/zafigo-stories/2017-epic-talked-about-travels/)
+(First published on Zafigo.com on February 18 2019.
+Available online at: https://zafigo.com/stories/zafigo-stories/a-tour-of-literary-dublin-ireland/)